EzryStIago/training/docs/faq.md

 **who do I email for help?**

 Please email `help@oarc.rutgers.edu` - this will reach all research scientists, but not system admins.
 Research scientists will include sysadmins if necessary.
 (We are trying to streamline communications.)

+## Where are snapshots for /home stored?

+Normally, they are in `/home/.snapshots`.

 ## error and output files